highest rainfall in india

 Which is the highest rainfall state in India?

-Meghalaya, in northeastern India state, holds the record for the highest rainfall in India, with places like Mawsynram and Cherrapunji receiving over 10,000 mm annually.
+Meghalaya, a northeastern Indian state, holds the record for the highest rainfall in India, with places like Mawsynram and Cherrapunji receiving over 10,000 mm annually.

 What is the maximum rainfall in India?